-The white grape comes from Italy, The name probably derives from the hard-shelled berries (duro = hard).
+The white grape variety comes from Italy, The name is probably derived from the hard-shelled berries (duro = hard).
 Synonyms are Cagnina, Caina, Duracino, Durella Bianca, Durella Gentile and Rabiosa.
-It may despite certain morphological Similarities not with the variety Nosiola be confused.
+Despite certain morphological No similarities to the variety Nosiola be confused.
 The parentage is unknown.
-According to the year 2010 DNA analysis Durella is a parent of the species Bianchetta Trevigiana, According to an unverifiable hypothesis (like the French variety Duras ) a descendant of the Roman authors Cato (234-149 BC) and Columella (1st century AD) ancient grape variety Be Duracina.
+According to in 2010 DNA analysis Durella is a parent of the variety Bianchetta Trevigiana, According to a non-verifiable hypothesis, it should (like the French variety Duras ) a descendant of that of the Roman authors Cato (234-149 BC) and Columella (1st century AD) mentioned ancient grape Be duracina.
 The variety was first mentioned in 1825 by the naturalist Guiseppe Acerbi (1773-1846).
-The late-ripening vine produces acidic, strong white wines that are ideal for sparkling wines.
-It is located in the provinces of Verona and Vicenza in Veneto grown.
-Here she is in the DOC wines Gambellara.
+The late ripening vine produces acidic, strong white wines that are ideal for sparkling wines.
+It is located in the provinces of Verona and Vicenza Veneto grown.
+Here it is in the DOC wines Gambellara.
 Lessini Durello and Monti Lessini authorized.
-More stocks are also available in the Lombardy and in the Tuscany, In 2010, the Italian acreage amounted to 470 hectares of vineyards with falling tendency (Kym Anderson ).
+There are also other stocks in the Lombardy and in the Tuscany, In 2010 the Italian acreage was 470 hectares with a downward trend (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012